Scranton Scooter Injury Lawyer

-Electric scooters are changing the way people travel in Scranton and other Pennsylvania cities.
-With increased convenience, however, comes a growing number of injuries and legal concerns.
-If you’ve been hurt while riding a scooter or have been struck by an electric scooter, you may be entitled to compensation—and you’ll need an experienced Scranton personal injury lawyer on your side.
+If you’ve been hurt while riding a scooter or have been struck by an electric scooter, you may be entitled to compensation—and you’ll need an experienced Scranton scooter injury lawyer on your side.

-Most Common Injuries on Electric Scooters
+What Are the Most Common Injuries on Electric Scooters?

 E-scooters may be fun and eco-friendly, but they come with a significant risk of electric scooter accident injuries.
 As their popularity grows, so do the accidents.

 According to the U.S. Consumer Product Safety Commission (CPSC), there was a 21% increase in e-scooter and e-bike injuries in 2022 compared to 2021.
-This rise illustrates the growing danger for riders and pedestrians alike.
+A more recent 2024 review published in the journal Injury found that the injury rate among e-scooter riders stands at around 180 per million miles traveled, compared to a far lesser rate of 0.9 injuries per million miles traveled for standard motor vehicle drivers.

 A systematic review of over 5,700 cases showed the following serious injury trends:

-Upper-limb fractures (especially wrist and arm fractures) are the most frequent injuries, making up nearly 40% of all incidents.
+• Upper-limb fractures (especially wrist and arm fractures) are the most frequent injuries, making up nearly 40% of all incidents.

-Another study from 2023 focusing on e-scooter accidents found similar results, emphasizing that lack of helmet use and riding under the influence were contributing factors in life altering injuries, particularly severe head injuries.
+Another study from 2023 focusing on e-scooter accidents found similar results, emphasizing that lack of helmet use and riding under the influence were contributing factors in life-altering injuries, particularly severe head injuries.

 UCLA Health also analyzed e-scooter collisions in Los Angeles and found that over 94% of riders were not wearing helmets, contributing to a high number of head injuries.
+The 2024 review had similar findings, noting that 80% of scooter riders who suffered from severe head injuries and TBIs were not wearing protective helmets at the time of impact.

 Helmet use remains dangerously low, even though it significantly reduces the risk of brain injury.
 In areas like Scranton, where riders may be unfamiliar with safe operation or local laws, the risk is even higher.
+This risk also rises for scooter riders who drive under the influence of alcohol.
+The Injury comprehensive review notes that around 74% of all of the e-Scooter injuries reported in its 41 included studies involved alcohol intoxication.

 Can You Sue Someone for Hitting You with a Scooter?